Ziad235/CQTS-Lab/homework/1--Type-Theory/1-3--Propositions-as-Types.lagda.md

 P andP Q = P × Q
 ```

-Now consdier implication.
+Now consider implication.
 Implication means that, assuming you have a
 proof of `P`, you can get a proof of `Q`.
 This is exactly what
 functions do, so we can also turn this into a definition: